With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreChildrens Home/aid Society Rice Child/family Center is a mental health clinic in Evanston, Illinois, located at 1101 Washington Street, 60202.
 Childrens Home/aid Society Rice Child/family Center offers residential treatment.
-Childrens Home/aid Society Rice Child/family Center provides psychotropic medication, cognitive behavioral therapy and activity therapy to children / adolescents.
-Childrens Home/aid Society Rice Child/family Center also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
+Childrens Home/aid Society Rice Child/family Center provides couples/family therapy, trauma therapy and behavior modification to children / adolescents.
+Childrens Home/aid Society Rice Child/family Center also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
 Some other services provided by Childrens Home/aid Society Rice Child/family Center include family psychoeducation and case management.

 Learn MoreMethodist Hospital Of Chicago is a mental health clinic in Chicago, Illinois, located at 5025 North Paulina Street, 60640.
-Methodist Hospital Of Chicago offers outpatient treatment and hospital inpatient treatment.
-Methodist Hospital Of Chicago provides activity therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older and adults.
-Some other services provided by Methodist Hospital Of Chicago include integrated primary care services, illness management and recovery and case management.
+Methodist Hospital Of Chicago offers hospital inpatient treatment and outpatient treatment.
+Methodist Hospital Of Chicago provides activity therapy, individual psychotherapy and group therapy to adults and seniors 65 or older.
+Some other services provided by Methodist Hospital Of Chicago include illness management and recovery, education services and integrated primary care services.

 Learn MoreCommunity Counseling Center Of Chicago C4 Clark/adult And Children/call Center is one of mental health facilities in Chicago, Illinois, located at 4740 North Clark Street, 60640 zip code.
 Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides outpatient treatment and telemedicine/telehealth.
-Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides individual psychotherapy, trauma therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
+Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides trauma therapy, group therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
 Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center also supports people with trauma and seniors or older adults.
-Additional services provided at Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center include case management, family psychoeducation and suicide prevention services.
+Additional services provided at Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center include family psychoeducation, case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.